/

 A diet that is rich in vitamins, minerals, and fresh fruit and vegetables has been proven to help prevent gum disease, the leading cause of tooth loss.
 The two most common deficiencies among long-term vegetarians are vitamin D and calcium, which can cause teeth to soften, making them more vulnerable to tooth decay.

-Gum disease in particular has been associated with serious health issues.
-Only recently it has been associated with potential heart and respiratory problems, men’s sexual health issues and pregnancy complications.
+Gum disease, in particular, has been associated with serious health issues.
+Only recently has it been associated with potential heart and respiratory problems, men’s sexual health issues, and pregnancy complications.
 As gum disease affects most people at some point in their lives, there is no excuse for ignoring good dental hygiene.

-Dr Carter said: “We know a vegetarian’s diet can benefit their oral health.
-Fresh fruit and vegetables contain anti-oxidants, which have been proven to help prevent gum disease and reduce the risk of mouth cancer.
+Dr. Carter said: “We know a vegetarian’s diet can benefit their oral health.
+Fresh fruit and vegetables contain antioxidants, which have been proven to help prevent gum disease and reduce the risk of mouth cancer.
 However, they may be at higher risk of certain vitamin deficiencies that could affect oral health.

-“For this reason, it is important to mention if you have vegetarian or vegan lifestyle at your next check-up.
-Your dentist can give you tips to make sure you get all the nutrients necessary for a healthy mouth.
+“For this reason, it is important to mention if you have a vegetarian or vegan lifestyle at your next check-up.
+Your dentist can give you tips on how to make sure you get all the nutrients necessary for a healthy mouth.
 A daily supplement with all the necessary vitamins and minerals is also a good idea, especially for younger vegetarians as they continue to grow and develop.

-“Regular visits to the dentist, as often as they recommend, are really important to give the dentist a chance to assess your oral health and, if necessary, give your teeth a scale and polish.
-To make the most of this treatment, I’d also encourage a simple routine of brushing teeth, twice a day for two minutes using a fluoride toothpaste, which will help to remove plaque – the cause of gum disease.”
+Regular visits to the dentist, as often as they recommend, are really important to give the dentist a chance to assess your oral health and, if necessary, give your teeth a scale and polish.
+To make the most of this treatment, I’d also encourage a simple routine of brushing teeth twice a day for two minutes using a fluoride toothpaste, which will help to remove plaque, the cause of gum disease.”